lomarco/flux/README.md

 # flux
-flux - is a **lightweight**, open-source GNU/Linux **command shell**, designed with a focus on performance and **simplicity**.
-It aims to deliver a fast and reliable terminal experience with minimal overhead.
+flux - is a **lightweight**, open-source GNU/Linux **command shell**, designed with a focus on performance and **simplicity** It aims to deliver a fast and reliable terminal experience with minimal overhead

 ## Build
 #### Building flux: